 One of the most innovative aspects of this site is its focus on sustainability.
 In addition to treating these monuments as testaments to a vibrant past, this project also approaches them as living organisms - survivors of centuries of climactic trials and tribulations - which are in desperate need of physical examination.
 An ongoing collaboration with Dr. Greg Pope of MSU's Department of Earth and Environmental Studies is enabling us to assess the integrity of some of these monuments and to share this information in the sites' records.
 By doing this, The Norman Sicily Project is providing critical context as we consider not just what the monuments reveal about the past, but also what we might expect for their future survival.

 A number of Montclair State University students have been playing critical roles in the development of this site as it gets off the ground.
 Ryan Marshall (CSAM, 2019) helped develop the interactive map that enables the site's users to engage the data.
 Isamar Cortes (CSAM, 2019) was also instrumental; her experience with various GIS packages to create elevations and maps that allow for the visualization of data in their geographical contexts has been invaluable.
 Another important member of our team, Jamila Haramuniz (CSAM, 2020), has kindly been loaning her prodigious statistical skills as well as her knowledge of R to the project, making it possible to consider the data in new ways.
 In addition, Matthew Parlapiano (CEHS, 2019) did a fine job of extracting data from Alexander of Telese's History, performing the tedious work of preparing the text for machine processing.
-We are enormously grateful to each of them.
+During the 2019-2020 academic year, we are fortunate to have working on the project as media and metadata assistants Christina Giordano (CHSS and CART, 2022), Grace Last (CHSS, 2021), Alessandra Lentini (CART, 2021) and Charlee Reiff (CART, 2020).
+We are very grateful to each of them.

 We are also grateful to Mel Colella, whose fine editing skills greatly improved the opening video.